rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/314_authorize-access-to-private-docker-registry-using-secrets.md

     }
    ```

-> The value of **`auth`** entry is base64-encoded data called *_authorisation token_*.

-   If you use a docker credentials store, you will instead see `credsStore` entry with the name of the store as value.
+The value of **`auth`** entry is base64-encoded data called *_authorisation token_*.If you use a docker credentials store, you will instead see `credsStore` entry with the name of the store as value.
 For example, a sample `config.json` file with `credsStore` entry would look like:

    ```bash
    {